worakritsoo/svelte-ionic/README.md

 **NEW FEATURE: click to view source!
 For all components (except tab) you can click the lower right source button to view the source and copy/paste in your app.
 If you use fullscreen view, the menu will be a sidepanel instead of a hamburger!**

+**NEW FEATURE2: click on share button in source view to link directly to the Ionic API docs

 Do you like this work?
 Please star this project!

 <img alt="Screen1.PNG" src="https://raw.githubusercontent.com/Tommertom/svelte-ionic-app/master/doc/Screen1.PNG" width="75%" >